 ~

 On a bathroom floor that is not my own, a silent wail-- face red, split open like the drought of the earth drinking rain, veins of my neck and arms awakened pythons, water breaths through parted lips, open palms to sky I send: “All of me is aching," and, "How do I manage this with honor?”
 A conversation felt.
 Another wave, another shore.
 I wash my face with cold water.
 I rub ylang ylang into the soft patch of skin behind my ears.
 My chest is lighter than when I walked in.
-I do it all again a few hours later. ~ Standing over oil hot, gathering, stirring—- keep it warm in the oven, time it just right.
-On my toes to reach a plate for you, a plate for me.
-A dance of companionship, the broth just the way it was when you said it was the best soup you think you've ever had.
-I made a mental note then, of what I did in that pot, to be sure I did it just like that again. ~ I run the water hot and bless the salt I scatter into the tub.
-I take a book of poems from the shelf that salves, a crystal for the place that asks, a candle for what needs to burn.
-I glide into the water like it has been wanting to hold me all season.
-My ears submerged, I listen to my heart’s drum, my breath, the droplets of water from the drain, my stomach’s movements.
-I sing and read and stare at the glow of flame on the tiles.
-I remember I am more spirit than body.
+I do it all again a few hours later. ~ I stand over oil hot, gather, stir— keep it warm, time it right.
+A Thursday and my third winter beside you, on my toes to reach two bowls, broth just the way it was, when you said, it's the best soup you've ever had.
+I made a mental note then, of what I did in that pot, to be sure it tastes like that again. ~ I run the water to steam, thank the salt I scatter.
+I take a book of salving lines, a mineral for the place that asks, a candle for what wants to burn.
+I seep into the wanting to hold me all season.
+My ears submerged, my heart the drum, my breath the wind against the gable.
+Drops of water from the drain, murmurs of distant neighbours, all a part of this choir.
+I hum from the basin of me, gaze upon words left for us like keys, forget that I am staring at the flame.
+I remember I am more spirit than I am body, in order to return to it.